-- 1 Display the Method pane in MassHunter Workstation Data Acquisition software. - 2 Create or open the method of interest. - 3 Click the MS QQQ tab in the Method Editor pane. - 4 Click the Acquisition tab on the right side of the screen. - 5 Select the time segment of interest or create a new one.
+- 1 Display the Method pane in the MassHunter Data Acquisition window. - 2 Create or open the method of interest. - 3 Click the MS QQQ tab in the Method Editor pane. - 4 Click the Acquisition tab on the right side of the screen. - 5 Select the time segment of interest or create a new one.

-Г Time segments
+Time segments

 Start Time Δ Scan Type Polarity Div Valve Delta EMV Stored

-1 0 MRM Positive To MS 200
+1 0 MRM Positive To MS 200 •

-- 6 Set Scan Type to MRM. - 7 Right-click in the Acquisition tab and select Import from Optimizer from the shortcut menu. - 8 When the Database Browser window appears: - a If desired, filter the compounds as described on page 20. - b If desired, search compounds as described on page 20. - c Mark the transition ions of interest from the Compound table in the lower half of the Database Browser window in one of the following ways: - Manually select the transition ions you want to import for each compound, or - Enter the top number of transitions to import for each compound and click the Select button.
+6 Set Scan Type to MRM.

+- 7 Right-click in the Acquisition tab and select Import from Data Browser from the shortcut menu. - 8 When Database Browser appears: - a If desired, filter the compounds as described on page 30. - b If desired, search compounds as described on page 31. - c Mark the transition ions of interest from the Compound table in the lower half of Database Browser in one of the following ways: - Manually select the transition ions you want to import for each compound, or - Enter the top number of transitions to import for each compound and click the Select button.
 You can select the top transitions based on either Abundance or Response Factor.
-Any unwanted transitions can be deselected by clearing their check box. - d Do one of the following: - If the transition ions selected in the table are the only ones you want to import at this time, click Import.
-This closes the Data Browser window and adds the transition ions into the current time segment. - If you want to do additional search and filter operations on the current database or a different database, click Add to Import List. - e To select additional compounds: - To select compounds from a different database, open the database of interest. - Repeat steps 8a c to select the transition ions of interest. - Click Add to Import List.
+Deselect any transitions that you don't want to use by clearing their check box. - 9 If the transition ions selected in the table are the only ones you want to import at this time, click Import.
+This closes the Data Browser window and adds the transition ions into the current time segment. - Otherwise, to do additional search and filter operations on the current database or a different database, click Add to Import List. - 10 To select additional compounds: - a To select compounds from a different database, open the database of interest as described on page 25.